SheatNoisette/vbfcc/README.md

 This is a simple Brainfuck compiler and interpreted written in V from scratch.

-It is not optimized and it is not meant to be.
-It's just a simple compiler made out of curiosity on my free time.
+**It is not optimized and it is not meant to be.
+It's just a simple compiler made out of curiosity on my free time.**

 A lot of things can be improved, but I'm not planning to do it.
 I'm just sharing it in case someone wants to use it as a reference.
-A lot of things can be optimized and rewritten in a better way.
+A lot of things can be better optimized and rewritten in a better way.

-Support:
+Supports:
 - Code generation
   - C
 - Basic optimizations